+Newtonian mechanics, though it introduced a new level of abstraction into the natural sciences, still suffered from a lack of abstraction.
+The notions of Newtonian mechanics are too abstract to be intuitively clear but in some sense they are not abstract enough.
+Newtonian mechanics presupposed specific notions like space, time and motion of massive objects as self-evident, as if these notions would somehow be the basis of any {\it thinkable} physical world.

-Hamiltonian notions are a formal method that is based on the distinction between those quantities that may vary in time from those quantities that may not.
-The former ones are called {\it dynamical variables}.
-The latter are the constants of motion (COMs), the conserved quantities\footnote{ It is part of the results of this article to show that also invariants like the rest mass can, on a different level of Hamiltonian description, be regarded as constants of motion.}.
-In preceding articles we argued on the basis of {\it pure} Hamiltonian theory, which emerges from the observation that {\it all} constant physical quantities with ontological content are rooted in constants of motion and the application of the principle of sufficient reason~\cite{qed_paper,osc_paper}.
+Hamiltonian mechanics presupposes nothing like that.
+While Lagrangian mechanics derives from the beautiful but opaque ``principle of least action'', Hamiltonian notions can be derived without any {\it specific} assumption, purely from the distinction between those physical quantities that may vary in time from those quantities that may not.
+The former ones are called {\it dynamical variables}, the latter are called constants of motion (COMs), which are the conserved quantities\footnote{It is part of the results of this article to show that also invariants like the rest mass can, on a basic level of Hamiltonian description, be described as constants of motion.}.
+In preceding articles we argued on the basis of {\it pure} Hamiltonian theory, which follows from the assumption that {\it any} constant physical quantities with ontological content essentially derives from constants of motion~\cite{qed_paper,osc_paper}.

-The examples to be discussed illustrate that the formal constraints that are imposed on dynamical equations by Hamiltonian notions, suffice to derive some of the most central elements of modern physics.
+The examples to be discussed will illustrate that the formal constraints which are imposed on dynamical equations by Hamiltonian notions, suffice to derive the core elements of modern physics.

 The first example (Sec.~\ref{sec_ex1}) is taken from accelerator physics and concerns an application of the Hamiltonian method which documents the remarkable fact, that Hamiltonian notions emerging from apparently disconnected levels of physical description fit together seamlessly.
 We call these interconnections of different levels ``vertical'' and shall illustrate this in what follows\footnote{In part two of this article we shall try to expose the idea of vertical connections in part two in more mathematical detail.
 In this first part we proceed more intuitively.}.

 In the second example (Sec.~\ref{sec_ex2}) we summarize and discuss a two-page derivation of Schr\"odinger's equation from a simple classical Hamiltonian constraint on the dispersion relation~\cite{seq_paper}.
 In the third example (Sec.~\ref{sec_ex3}) we shall show that special relativity and the Dirac equation can be obtained from pure Hamiltonian concepts.
 The last two sections are dedicated to show how the Lorentz transformations (Sec.~\ref{sec_ex4}) and finally Maxwell's equations (Sec.~\ref{sec_ex5}) fit into (or even follow from) the sketched Hamiltonian (symplectic) framework.